-You and your spouse are entitled 42 days of childcare leave over a period of 7 years until your child turns 7 years old.
-You will get 6 days each year and any unutilised leaves cannot be carried forward for the following year.
+You and your spouse are entitled 42 days of childcare leave over a period of 7 years until your child turn 7 years old.
+You will get 6 days each year and any unutilised leaves cannot be carry forward for the following year.

 Regarding the Payment